aneuhold/dashboard/README.md

 Restarting the dev server is needed whenever the theme is updated in `src/globalStyles/_smui-theme.scss` or a new component is added because it generates the base CSS file (`static/smui.css`) it looks like and makes sure only the CSS needed is compiled.

+### Adding new Routes

+- Copy an existing route folder and modify

+The reason that the `pageInfo.ts` files are separate and not done in the module context is that the module context is only available once the component is loaded for the first time.
+Because pageInfo is needed everywhere, it needs to be a separate file.

 ### Logo Adjustment

 - [Link to the exact logo that was created](https://prefinem.com/simple-icon-generator/#eyJiYWNrZ3JvdW5kQ29sb3IiOiIjMDAwMDAiLCJib3JkZXJDb2xvciI6IiMwOThlMWYiLCJib3JkZXJXaWR0aCI6IjciLCJleHBvcnRTaXplIjoiMTkyIiwiZXhwb3J0aW5nIjp0cnVlLCJmb250RmFtaWx5IjoiUm9ib3RvIFNsYWIiLCJmb250UG9zaXRpb24iOiI2OCIsImZvbnRTaXplIjoiNTAiLCJmb250V2VpZ2h0Ijo2MDAsImltYWdlIjoiIiwiaW1hZ2VNYXNrIjoiIiwiaW1hZ2VTaXplIjo1MCwic2hhcGUiOiJjaXJjbGUiLCJ0ZXh0Ijoi4pqZ77iPIn0), in case the sizes need to be exported again.
 This makes it easier to export.